 Wisley Gardens, Woking

 Wisley is the flagship garden of the Royal Horticultural Society (RHS).
-The gardens are home to one of the largest plant collections in the world, and change through every season.
-From the state-of-the-art Glasshourse to luscious rose gardens to the Exotic Garden, there is something for all garden enthusiasts to enjoy.
+The gardens are home to one of the largest plant collections in the world and change through every season.
+From the state-of-the-art Glasshouse to luscious rose gardens and the Exotic Garden, there is something for all garden enthusiasts to enjoy.

-Kids love exploring the different environments, smells and colours; an adventure playground is currently being constructed.
-There are a wealth of options to enjoy a spot of lunch or cake, you can also bring your own picnic.
+Kids love exploring the different environments, smells and colours.
+There are a wealth of options to enjoy a spot of lunch or cake and you can also bring your own picnic.
 For more information about what is on offer on site, explore the online interactive map.

-Wisley aim to give as many people as possible the opportunity to enjoy the gardens.
-Therefore, extensive accessibility measures are in place.
-Please find details below so that you can plan your family’s visit.
+Wisley aim to give as many people as possible the opportunity to enjoy the gardens, so there are extensive accessibility measures in place.

-There is disabled parking available in car park 2, within 200m from the garden entrance.
+There is disabled parking available in car park 2, within 200m of the garden entrance.
 There is also a designated drop-off point 80m from the garden entrance.

 Parking attendants are on hand to help Blue Badge holders to find a suitable spot during busy periods if disabled parking overflows.

 Assistance dogs are welcome in all areas of the gardens and buildings.